Dissolved Air Flotation (DAF) industrial wastewater process for complex pollutants

 The limited site space made it necessary for a full-length platform for operations and maintenance to be fitted alongside the plant, allowing full access for safe working at height.
 The whole installation was painted to blend in with existing buildings as the site is overlooked by residential properties.

-Simon Kimber, Sales and Marketing Director for WPL said: “This is one of the most unusual designs the company has ever developed.
+Simon Kimber, Sales and Marketing Director said: “This is one of the most unusual designs the company has ever developed.
 However it is backed with decades of experience of how to create a treatment plant which is reliable, robust and effective.”

 Hard to treat